mhrk04/mhrk04.github.io/content/posts/fyp/dnet-fyp-2024.md

 date: 2025-02-17T03:44:04Z
 tags: ["Final Year Project","Computer Networking", "Diploma in Networking Technology"]
 author: ["Haziq Rohaizan", "WanHafiz Zaim", "Haziq Hafiz", "Ikmal Rizal"]
-description: "This page containt all of my Final year project material including Final report, Slide presentation and video presentation.
-All of the content is hosted on Notion and embeded in this site."
+description: "This page contains all of my final year project material, including the final report, slide presentation, and video presentation.
+All of the content is hosted on Notion and embedded in this site."
 showToc: false
 TocOpen: false
 draft: false